How Do I Know I Have Alzheimer’s Disease?

 - Thinking skills

 - Magnetic resonance imaging (MRI) uses powerful magnets and radio waves to make pictures of the brain.
-The scan can show if someone has had strokes, tumors, or blood clots that might cause the symptoms.
+The scan can show if someone has had strokes or tumors that might cause the symptoms.

-- Positron emission tomography (PET) is a scan that shows the plaques that build up in brains affected by Alzheimer’s.
+- Positron emission tomography (PET) is a scan that uses tracers such as flortaucipir (Tauvid) to show the plaques that build up in brains affected by Alzheimer’s.
 But Medicare and other insurance carriers usually don’t cover PET scans.

 What’s the Treatment for Alzheimer's Disease?